Rubroshorea mecistopteryx

-Shorea mecistopteryx is a tree in the family Dipterocarpaceae, native to Borneo.
+Rubroshorea mecistopteryx is a tree in the family Dipterocarpaceae, native to Borneo.
+It is commonly known, along with several other dipterocarp species, as red meranti.

+The species was first described as Shorea mecistopteryx by Henry Nicholas Ridley in 1925.
 The specific epithet mecistopteryx means 'big wing', referring to the fruit's lobes.
+In 2022 Peter Shaw Ashton and Jacqueline Heckenhauer placed the species in genus Rubroshorea as R. mecistopteryx.

 Description

-Shorea mecistopteryx grows up to 50 m tall, with a trunk diameter of up to 1.6 m.
+Rubroshorea mecistopteryx grows up to 50 m tall, with a trunk diameter of up to 1.6 m.
 It has buttresses up to 2 m tall.
 The smooth bark later becomes flaking and cracked.
 The papery leaves are oblong and measure up to 20 cm long, occasionally 30 cm long.
 The inflorescences measure up to 12 cm long.

 Distribution and habitat

-Shorea mecistopteryx is endemic to Borneo.
-Its habitat is in lowland dipterocarp forests, near coasts, to elevations of around 400 m.
+Rubroshorea mecistopteryx is endemic to Borneo.
+Its habitat is in coastal lowland dipterocarp forests to elevations of around 400 m.

 Conservation

-Shorea mecistopteryx has been assessed as vulnerable on the IUCN Red List.
+Rubroshorea mecistopteryx has been assessed as vulnerable on the IUCN Red List.
 It is threatened by conversion of land for agriculture, mainly for palm oil plantations.
 The species is also threatened by logging for its timber and the construction of logging roads.
 In Kalimantan, forest fires are a risk for the species.
-Shorea mecistopteryx does occur in a number of protected areas.
+Rubroshorea mecistopteryx does occur in a number of protected areas.